cat ruiz kigerl

 NEW HALEM TALES

 Cat Ruiz Kigerl was born in Seattle.
 She is the author of three poetry books: Beach Notes, TwoNewfs Publishing, 2020, At the Town Café, Goldfish Press, 2016 and Stirring up the Water, Salt Publishing Ltd, 2008, the latter of which won the First Book Award for Poetry from the Native Writer’s Circle of the America’s, University of Oklahoma.
-She is completing a fourth poetry manuscript, Glimpses, due out in 2021.
+She is completing a fourth poetry manuscript, Glimpses, due out in 2022.
 She has published poetry in many journals including The Jung Institute of Los Angeles’ Psychological Perspectives.